 Hello and welcome!
-I’m Dr. Shari Shaw, AKA “Doc,” and I am a coach, psychologist, and instructor at Grand Canyon University.
+I’m Dr. Shari Shaw, AKA “Doc,” and I am a success coach, management psychologist, and instructor at Grand Canyon University.
 For years I did what I could to make myself small because I did not want to be noticed.
 I felt worthless and tried to be as invisible as possible.
 In addition, I avoided public events, refused invitations or found reasons not to go, and found dark, dusty corners to sit in when I did go.
 Further, I shut down emotionally because I thought that I did not deserve to be happy.
 I spent years not caring if I was happy, because I believed I didn’t matter and to me, it didn’t.
 ‘Happy’ was not even on my radar.

 I was angry, miserable, felt worthless, undeserving, and wanted to crawl in a hole and be left alone.
 And I was alone… and lonely.
 Years of blaming others for how I felt and searching for a way to end the pain, led to nothing but anguish and heartache.
 But then, 19 years ago, I sought help and slowly, sometimes excruciatingly slowly, I began to find my way out of that dark place I had created.
 As the anger dissipated it was largely replaced with nothingness – no emotion, just nothing.